qiskit-community/qiskit-alt/README.md

     * If a compiled Julia system image is found in `./sys_image/sys_quantum.so`, then it is loaded.
 Otherwise the standard image that ships with Julia is used.
     * The file `Manifest.toml` is created by Julia when first installing packages.
 If it is missing, it is assumed that nothing has been installed.
-In this case, the [standard procudure for downloading and installing Julia packages](https://pkgdocs.julialang.org/v1/environments/) is followed.
+In this case, the [standard procedure for downloading and installing Julia packages](https://pkgdocs.julialang.org/v1/environments/) is followed.
     * Most of the Julia packages needed are not registered in the General Registry (This is the counterpart to registering a Python package with pypi).
 They are registered in a registry that will be added to your private Julia installation via the `Pkg` cli command: